merlin-network/jinx/cosmos/README.md

-# Polaris Integrated Cosmos Chain
+# Jinx Integrated Cosmos Chain

 ## Installation

 ### From Binary

-The easiest way to install a Cosmos-SDK Blockchain running Polaris is to download a pre-built binary.
-You can find the latest binaries on the [releases](https://github.com/polaris/releases) page.
+The easiest way to install a Cosmos-SDK Blockchain running Jinx is to download a pre-built binary.
+You can find the latest binaries on the [releases](https://github.com/jinx/releases) page.

 ### From Source

 **Step 1: Install Golang & Foundry**

-Go v1.20+ or higher is required for Polaris
+Go v1.20+ or higher is required for Jinx

 1. Install [Go 1.20+ from the official site](https://go.dev/dl/) or the method of your choice.
 Ensure that your `GOPATH` and `GOBIN` environment variables are properly set up by using the following commands: